malamud3/nextJS/README.md

 # Next.js Project

-This project is a web application built using Next.js, a React framework that enables server-side rendering and static site generation.Providing a solid foundation for building scalable and performant web applications.
+This project is a web application built using Next.js, a React framework that enables server-side rendering and static site generation.
+Providing a solid foundation for building scalable and performant web applications.
 Additionally, it uses SQLite for database management and S3 for storage solutions.

 ## Getting Started